karanpratapsingh/HyperTrade/README.md

 _Note: It is recommended to use the telegram bot over user interface on non-secure systems._

+## 👏 <a id="contribute" style="color: black;">Contribute</a>

+Contributions are welcome as always, before submitting a new PR please make sure to open a new issue so community members can discuss.

+Additionally you might find existing open issues which can helps with improvements.

+This project follows standard [code of conduct](./CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## 📄 <a id="license" style="color: black;">License</a>

-This project is GPL-3.0 licensed, as found in the [LICENSE](/LICENSE)
+This project is GPL-3.0 licensed, as found in the [LICENSE](./LICENSE)